codewithheeren/Java/9.Interview Questions/Java Interview Questions.md

 183. What is the advantage of using Concurrent collection?
 184. How concurrent hash map internally works ?
 How it is differ with hash map ?
 185. How copy on write array list works ? what is the disadvatge of using it ?
+186. What is the contract between equals and hashcode method ?
+187. What is the difference between fail-fast and fail-safe Iterators?